 See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

-The Ronald E. McNair Post-Baccalaureate Achievement Program is made possible through a U.S. Department of Education grant.
+The Ronald E. McNair Post-Baccalaureate Achievement Program is a federal program funded by a U.S. Department of Education grant.
 This grant enables the TRIO/McNair Scholars Program at Southeast Missouri State University to provide experience of scholarly research/graduate work and collaboration opportunities with faculty as students prepare for graduate school.

 Applicants must meet all of the following:

 This is a selective admission program.
-Once eligibility is verified, applicants must complete the preliminary application to move forward with the interview process and formal application.
+To verify eligibility, applicants must complete the preliminary application to move forward with the interview process and formal application.

 All of the following services are provided through federal funding and are free for active TRIO/McNair Scholars.
 The services are designed to provide students with effective preparation for doctoral study: